How to become a psychoanalyst

 Colorado

-1. Denver Institute of Psychoanalysis is located in Colorado.
+- The Denver Institute of Psychoanalysis is located in Colorado.
 Find out more about their training programs here.
-Accredited by the APsA
+They are accredited by the APsA.

-2. Colorado Center for Modern Psychoanalytic Studies is located in Colorado.
+- The Colorado Center for Modern Psychoanalytic Studies is located in Colorado.
 Find out more about their training programs here.
-Accredited by NAAP.
+The CCMPS is currently accredited by the NAAP.

-As far as I can tell, Colorado does not currently offer a non-clinical path to becoming a psychoanalyst.
+As far as I can tell, Colorado does not currently offer a non-clinical (research analyst) path to becoming a psychoanalyst.

 Connecticut